A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 The setup for this problem is slightly different from the two-stream example discussed earlier.
-Here, we provide, as input, a Debye length $\lambda_{D}$ and a normalized speed of light $\kappa$, which can be used to calculate the average number density $\bar{n}$ and macroscopic temperature $\bar{T}$ for the plasma.
+Here, we provide, as input, a Debye length $\lambda_{D}$ and a thermal velocity $v_{th}$, which can be used to calculate the average number density $\bar{n}$ and macroscopic temperature $\bar{T}$ for the plasma.
 The remaining parameters can be derived from these values and are shown in Table \ref{tab:heating plasma parameters}.
-Here we consider both 1D-1V (1D-1P) electrostatic and 2D-2V (2D-2P) electromagnetic configurations that consist of ions and electrons in a periodic domain.
-The spatial domain for the electrostatic case is $[-25, 25]$, while the electromagnetic case uses $[-25,25]^{2}$.
+The normalized speed of light for both the electrostatic and electromagnetic problems is $\kappa = 50$, and the normalized permittivity is $\sigma_{1} = 1$.
+For the electromagnetic problem, the normalized permeability obtained with these experimental parameters is $\sigma_{2} = 4.0 \times 10^{-4}$.
+Here we consider both electrostatic (1D-1V/1D-1P) and electromagnetic (2D-2V/2D-2P) configurations that consist of ions and electrons in a periodic domain.
+The spatial domain for the electrostatic case is $[-25 \lambda_{D}, 25 \lambda_{D}]$, while the electromagnetic case uses $[-25 \lambda_{D},25 \lambda_{D}]^{2}$.
 In both cases, the spatial domain is refined by successively doubling the number of mesh points from 16 to 256 in each dimension.
-The simulations use $1 \times 10^{6}$ time steps with the non-dimensional final time $T_f = 1 \times 10^{3}$.
-In the 1D-1V electrostatic simulation, we use $5 \times 10^{3}$ particles for each species, and $2.5 \times 10^{5}$ for the 2D-2V electromagnetic simulation.
+The simulations use $1 \times 10^{6}$ time steps with a final time of $T_f = 1 \times 10^{3}$ angular plasma periods.
+In the electrostatic simulation, we use $5 \times 10^{3}$ macroparticles for each species, and increase this to $2.50632 \times 10^5$ for the electromagnetic simulation.
 As before, we assume that the ions remain stationary since they are heavier than the electrons.
-Electrons are given uniform positions in space and their velocities are initialized by sampling from the standard normal distribution.
+Electrons are given uniform positions in space and their velocities are obtained by sampling from a Maxwellian distribution using the parameters in Table \ref{tab:heating plasma parameters}.
+We make the problem current neutral by splitting the electrons into two equally sized groups whose velocities differ only in sign.
 A drift velocity is not used in these tests.
 To ensure consistency across the runs, we also seed the random number generator prior to sampling.

 We monitor heating during the simulations by computing the variance in the components of the electron velocities, since this is connected to the temperature of a Maxwellian distribution.
-In the 1D-1V case, the variance data at a given given time step is converted to a temperature using
+In the one-dimensional case, the variance data at a given time step is converted to a temperature (in units of Kelvin) using the relation